- SCU Home Page

 Graduate students that are enrolled at least half-time in a degree-seeking program are eligible to apply for a Federal Direct Graduate PLUS Loan.
 Students enrolled in certificate, non degree or credential programs do not qualify for the Federal Direct Graduate PLUS Loan.

-Interest is a fixed-variable rate of 6.41%, capped at 10.5%.
-There is no grace period for a Federal Direct Graduate PLUS Loan.
+NOTE: There is no grace period for a Federal Direct Graduate PLUS Loan.
 Interest begins to accrue immediately after the first disbursement of the Federal Direct Graduate PLUS Loan.
 Repayment of both principal and interest begins within 60 days after the final disbursement of the loan.
 The Federal Direct Loan program offers deferment and forbearance options.
-Federal Direct Graduate PLUS loan borrowers can contact the Direct Loan Servicing Center at (800) 848-0979 for information on delaying repayment.
+Federal Direct Graduate PLUS loan borrowers can contact the Direct Loan Servicing Center at 1-800-848-0979 for information on delaying repayment.

 Student borrowers may borrow up to the cost of attendance minus other financial aid that has been awarded.

-NOTE: With the passage of the Budget Control Act, the Federal Direct PLUS Loan for which the first disbursement was made on or after July 1, 2013, but before December 1, 2013, the origination fee is 4.204%.
-As of October 1, 2013, the Federal Direct PLUS Loan for which the first disbursement is made on or after December 1, 2013, the origination fee is 4.288%.
+NOTE: With the passage of the Budget Control Act, the Federal Direct Loan for which the first disbursement is made on or after October 1, 2015 and before October 1, 2016, the origination fee is 4.272%.

 Students must be continuously enrolled half-time or more in a degree-seeking program to receive the loan.
 If the student drops below half-time at any time during the loan period, s/he will not be eligible for the loan proceeds.